AnthonyRuffino/web-game/requirements/inital-requirements.md

   * World generation is deterministic, based on a seed and consistent hashing—no random number generation at runtime.
   * Chunks are pregenerated and cached before the player enters their view (preloading to avoid pop-in).
   * Cached chunks must be invalidated and removed from memory/cache when far from the player.
-  * Since the world is editable (e.g., buildings), the chunk cache must support overlaying player modifications on top of procedural data.
+  * Since the world is editable (e.g., buildings, harvesting, collecting, destruction, entities and creatures which perish, etc.), the chunk cache must support overlaying player modifications on top of procedural data.
-  * Chunk caching should utilize the browser's local cache/storage for persistence.
+  * Chunk caching should utilize the browser's localStorage for persistence.

+### Resource Tiles & World Objects

+* **Grass Tiles**: Procedural generation should place grass tiles at deterministic coordinates throughout the world.
+  * Grass tiles should be harvestable resources (later called "grass-patch" in inventory).
+  * Grass tiles should be removable and placeable by players (requires tools like shovels).
+  * Grass tile (and in later iterations this will also apply to tree chopping, rock breaking, etc.) placement and removal must be part of world state determination logic before render time (i.e. either loaded from in memory cache objects or localStorage (on browser refresh) or generated as needed and the persistent changes (if any) applied and then recahced before render time)
+  * Grass tiles should be visually distinct from background texture.

+* **World Objects**: Procedural generation should place various objects:
+  * Trees, rocks, and other natural obstacles.
+  * NPCs and creatures (rabbits, etc.).
+  * All objects should be deterministically placed based on world seed.
+  * Objects should be harvestable, destructible, or interactive based on their type.

+### World State Persistence

+* **Local Storage Persistence**: Game state must be periodically saved to browser localStorage.
+  * Player position and world seed should be persisted (Step 2).
+  * World state changes (harvested resources, destroyed objects) should be persisted (later steps).
+  * Game world tick number should be persisted to resume exactly where left off.
+  * Singleton timeout function for periodic state snapshots to localStorage.

+* **Future Server Architecture**: Design should support future client-server model:
+  * Server as source of truth for world state.
+  * Persistent database storage with configurable write intervals.
+  * Streaming architecture (Kafka/Redis Streams) for state change events.
+  * ACID transactions for critical items (PostgreSQL).
+Potentially leveraging Postgres over Kafka where possible (ideal achitecture is supported by redis and postgres only)
+  * Non-persistent streams for respawning resources (berries, etc.).
+  * Client-side caching and messaging patterns that can port to server-client model.

 ### Building System